auser/build-mobile-apps-with-flutter/preso/src/content/preso.md

 ---

+## One doesn't exist?

+---

+It's pretty easy to create your own native plugins too.

+---

 ## How does this all work?

----

-The flutter framework compiles all our widgets into lower-level widgets which ends in a `RenderObject` which computes and gets rendered onto the canvas.

 ---